COVID-19 pandemic in Liechtenstein: March 2020

 On 3 March, the first case was reported in the country with a person who had contact with an infected person in Switzerland.
 He developed symptoms and turned himself to the state hospital where he was confirmed to have the new virus.
-He is currently being isolated at the state hospital.
+He was isolated at the state hospital.

 On 16 March, the government of Liechtenstein imposed or announced considerable restrictions on social life in Liechtenstein, such as restrictive event rules and bans on entertainment and leisure activities to slow the spread of COVID-19 in the country.
 On 17 March (general ban on events and further closings) and on 20 March (further reduction of social contacts), the measures were tightened again by the government.

 On 21 March, the Liechtenstein State Police announced that three police officers were currently tested positive for COVID-19.
 All were in quarantine.
 By 21 March, a total of 44 people living in Liechtenstein had tested positive for COVID-19.

 On 23 March, 51 positive cases from Liechtenstein were reported.
 The government also announced that it would increase the number of hospital beds in Liechtenstein and set up a new test facility.

 On 25 March, a total of 53 people living in Liechtenstein had tested positive for COVID-19.

 April 2020

 On 4 April, one person died of COVID-19 in Liechtenstein.

+On 28 April, the total number of confirmed COVID-19 cases rose to 83.

+July 2020

+Masks were made mandatory on public transportation on the 6th of July.